Coaching & Mentoring Program

 If there’s one thing I’m really good at, it’s getting my stories published in print magazines.

-My comprehensive coaching and mentoring package will walk you— step-by-step—through the entire freelance pitching, marketing, and writing process.
+My comprehensive coaching and mentoring package will walk you through the entire freelance pitching, marketing, and writing processes, step-by-step.

 Here’s how it works: